Project Excalibur: Excalibur

 Although most details of the Excalibur concept remain classified, articles in Nature and Reviews of Modern Physics, along with those in optics-related journals, contain broad outlines of the underlying concepts and outline possible ways to build an Excalibur system.

 The basic concept would require one or more lasing rods arranged into a module along with a tracking camera.
 These would be arranged on a framework surrounding the nuclear weapon in the center.
 Natures description shows multiple lasing rods embedded in a plastic matrix forming a cylinder around the bomb and tracking device, meaning each device would be able to attack a single target.
 The accompanying text, however, describes it as having several aimable modules, perhaps four.
 Most other descriptions show multiple modules arranged around the bomb that can be separately aimed, which more closely follows the suggestions of there being several dozen such lasers per device.

-In order to damage the airframe of an ICBM, an estimated 3kJ/cm^{2} would need to hit it.
+In order to damage the airframe of an ICBM, an estimated 3 kJ/cm^{2} would need to hit it.
 The laser is essentially a focusing device, taking the radiation falling along the length of the rod and turning some small amount of it into a beam traveling out the end.
 One can consider the effect as increasing the brightness of the X-rays falling on the target compared to the X-rays released by the bomb itself.
 The enhancement of the brightness compared to the unfocused output from the bomb is $\eta/d\theta$, where $\eta$ is the efficiency of conversion from bomb X-rays to laser X-rays, and $d\theta$ is the dispersion angle.

 If a typical ICBM is 1 m in diameter, at a distance of 1000 km represents a solid angle of 10^{−12} steradian (sr).
 Estimates of the dispersion angles from the Excalibur lasers were from 10^{−12} to 10^{−9}.
 Estimates of $\eta$ vary from about 10^{−5} to 10^{−2}; that is, they have laser gain less than one.
-In the worst-case scenario, with the widest dispersion angle and the lowest enhancement, the pump weapon would have to be approximately 1Mt for a single laser to deposit enough energy on the booster to be sure to destroy it at that range.
-Using best-case scenarios for both values, about 10kt are required.
+In the worst-case scenario, with the widest dispersion angle and the lowest enhancement, the pump weapon would have to be approximately 1 Mt for a single laser to deposit enough energy on the booster to be sure to destroy it at that range.
+Using best-case scenarios for both values, about 10 kt are required.

 The exact material of the lasing medium has not been specified.
 The only direct statement from one of the researchers was by Chapline, who described the medium on the original Diablo Hawk test being "an organic pith material" from a weed growing on a vacant lot in Walnut Creek, a town a short distance away from Livermore.
 Various sources describe the later tests using metals; selenium, zinc and aluminum have been mentioned specifically.